George Fury: Retirement

-George Fury retired from motor racing at the end of 1991 and tended to stay away from the sport, preferring to live his life on his farm and driving the school bus in Talmalmo.
-However, in mid-2014 at the request of his former Nissan team mate and later team boss Fred Gibson, George was re-united with his Bathurst pole winning Bluebird turbo at the Winton raceway for a few laps of the circuit.
+Fury retired from motor racing at the end of 1991 and tended to stay away from the sport, preferring to live his life on his farm and driving the school bus in Talmalmo.
+However, in mid-2014 at the request of his former Nissan team mate and later team boss Fred Gibson, Fury was re-united with his Bathurst pole winning Bluebird turbo at the Winton raceway for a few laps of the circuit.
 It was the first time Fury had driven the car since the 1984 James Hardie 1000.

 To celebrate the 30th anniversary of Fury's 1984 pole position at Bathurst, he drove the pole winning Bluebird again at Bathurst for some demonstration laps before the 2014 Supercheap Auto Bathurst 1000.
 The No. 36 Nissan Motorsport Altima L33 to be driven in the race by Michael Caruso and Dean Fiore wore a similar paint scheme as the No. 15 Bluebird driven by Fury 30 years earlier as a tribute to Nissan's first ever pole position on The Mountain.
 This continues the growing trend in recent years of V8 Supercar's sporting retro paint schemes at Bathurst to honour the anniversary of past significant moments (such as success or a noteworthy event) by manufacturers or individual teams on The Mountain.